 Financial leverage can be measured by the debt-to-equity ratio (D/E).
 This ratio represents the proportion of a company’s financing that comes from debt, rather than equity.
 A high D/E ratio indicates that a company is heavily leveraged and may be at risk of financial distress if its earnings do not cover its interest payments.
 A low D/E ratio, on the other hand, suggests that a company is less leveraged and may be able to weather a downturn in its business more easily.

 The optimal level of leverage depends on a number of factors, including the type of business, the industry in which it operates, and the company’s financial condition.
 Therefore, there is no one “correct” answer.
-However, as a general rule, companies should aim to maintain a healthy balance of debt and equity in their capital structure.
-This will help to ensure that they have the flexibility to weather economic downturns and take advantage of opportunities for growth.
+However, as a general rule, companies should aim to maintain a healthy balance of venture debt and equity in their capital structure.
+This will help to ensure that they have asset care and the flexibility to weather economic downturns by taking advantage of opportunities for growth.

 Here are 5 key points to use financial leverage effectively: